farad-tech/nobatdaram-api/README.md

 All two sides of backend and frontend are developed by my own.
 Be comfortable to explore and make changes these codes.

+There is a quick documentaion at main directory of source code: documentation.pdf.